ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 To browse the available images:
 * From your vCloud Director console, click on **Libraries** in the header menu.
 * select *vApp Templates*
-* There are 1 images in the list that we will be using:
+* There is 1 images in the list that we will use:
   * rhcos OpenShift 4.6.8 - OpenShift CoreOS template
 * If you want to add your own Catalogs and more, see the [documentation about catalogs](#about-catalogs)